fbpx

 • Acceptance of legal aid certificates (for certain cases)

-• We discount the consultation fee from your legal fees, should you retain our services.
+• We discount the consultation fee from your legal fees, should you retain our services within 7 days following your consultation.

 There is great mythology surrounding legal fees, specifically that consultants charge lower fees, or that larger firms charge higher fees than smaller firms.
 The reality is that our fees are reflective of the complexity of your case.
 Our goal is for all those who are in need of legal assistance in their immigration, refugee or citizenship matters to be able to afford this assistance.